-Unlike in my other reviews, I’m not strictly following the chronology of the performance, but I left the above list in the review, such that in the review I can refer to specific numbers in the text below.
+Unlike in my other reviews, I’m not strictly following the chronology of the performance.
+However, I left the above list in the review, such that in the review I can refer to specific numbers in the text below.

 Oratorio in the Opera?
 Oratorio as Opera?

 Just like Bach, Mendelssohn never succeeded in writing a complete opera.
-Some people suggested that Bach’s passion oratorios actually served as substitute, i.e., that they were “hidden operas”.
+Some people suggested that Bach’s passion oratorios actually served as opera substitute.
+In other words, they were “hidden operas”.
 It could indeed have served as compromise solution that still allowed the composer to realize human drama in music, even though (certainly in Leipzig) his employment offered no such option.
 It is even possible that Bach’s pietistic convictions and surroundings forbade venturing into opera-writing.

 In the case of Mendelssohn the reasons for not completing an opera were different, may be as simple as not finding a suitable, good libretto, or maybe just failing to find the proper circumstances (opera house, singers, etc.), and/or spending enough time in a single location, in the neighborhood of a suitable venue, etc.

-Here, in any case, an oratorio was performed in an opera house, and Mendelssohn’s score includes some dramatic scenes / action.
+Here, in any case, an oratorio was performed in an opera house.
+Mendelssohn’s score indeed includes some dramatic scenes / action.
 However, the performance didn’t appear like a sacrilege at all.
 Not only was this a pure concert performance, it also was devoid of all profanity / worldly aspects.
-The only exception, so to say, was how the choir entered the stage…
+The only exception, so to say: how the choir entered the stage…

 Setting / “Preamble”

 The addition of a choir with over 100 singers required far more depth than usual (purely orchestral) Philharmonic concerts.
 The Philharmonia Zurich extended from the audience (above the orchestra pit) quite deep into the stage (walls and ceiling clad in black, with shiny sequins).
 This way, the two violin voices on the left, the violas on the right were playing in the audience.
 The latter sat in front of the cellos, the double basses further back, also on the right.
 Commonly, this setting proves a disadvantage for the violas, as they are projecting into the rear.
-Here, however, the placement in front of the proscenium arch fully compensated: the sound of the orchestra proved to be perfectly balanced, all voices enjoyed adequate acoustic presence.
+Here, however, the placement in front of the proscenium arch fully compensated this.
+The sound of the orchestra turned out perfectly balanced, all voices enjoyed adequate acoustic presence.

 The orchestra entered first and was greeted by the audience, and proceeded with tuning.
 Thereafter, the choir entered the far back of the stage—in a well-choreographed appearance: not the chaotic mingling and seat-seeking as one can often observe with lay choirs!
 Here, the joint choirs of the house, over 100 professional singers / trained voices—entered the stage by row, alternating from the left and from the right.
-This “orchestrated” experience caused murmuring and smiles in the audience: it reflected the level of quality that we expected and were going to experience in this performance.
-And it felt like the only / main “worldly” aspect in this concert (and, of course, the same procedure was applied after the intermission).
+This “orchestrated” experience caused murmuring and smiles in the audience.
+However, it reflected the level of quality that we expected and were going to experience in this performance.
+And it felt like the only / main “worldly” aspect in this concert.
+Of course, we saw the same procedure after the intermission.

-Once the choir was sitting, not the soloists appeared, but the theater director, Andreas Homoki.
+The choir was sitting.
+Now, the theater director, Andreas Homoki, appeared on stage, rather than the soloists.
 That’s usually not a good sign.
-Indeed, he brought mixed news: the main singer, the baritone Christof Fischesser (Elijah), suffered from an infection and was on antibiotics.
-However, the message was that apparently, the singer was confident about the performance, and hence “rest assured, all will be well!”.
+Indeed, he brought mixed news.
+The main singer, the baritone Christof Fischesser (Elias / Elijah), suffered from an infection and was on antibiotics.
+However, the singer apparently was confident about the performance.
+Hence: “rest assured, all will be well!”.
 So, luckily, Homoki’s announcement sounded more like a precaution than actual bad news!

 Indeed, Christof Fischesser seemed somewhat pale, looked concerned (a tad worried?).
-Throughout the performance (and that’s a fair amount of singing for the baritone!), he seemed to pay extra attention not to overstrain his voice, to make sure his physical reserves would last through the entire role.
+The oratorio involves a fair amount of singing for the baritone.
+Throughout the performance, Christof Fischesser seemed to pay extra attention not to overstrain his voice.
+He wanted to make sure that his physical reserves would last through the entire role.
 Very often, prior to starting, while still sitting, he consciously took several deep breaths, pre-focusing on his upcoming part.
 Especially in the initial solo (#0 / Introduction), one could almost touch his worries.